Customised in-house training:

 Development Effort for Tailoring

 Developing high-quality training material from scratch would take a great deal of effort.
 Customising existing courses, therefore, is the best way to take advantage of existing product(s) and strike the right balance between effectiveness and affordability.
 It often takes far less effort than people often expect to develop a highly tailored and effective training programme.
-Typical estimates of development effort are between 3 to 10 days, depending upon the size and the scope of the course(s).
+Typical estimates of development effort are between 3 to 10 days, depending upon the size and the scope of the tailoring required by the client.

 Email today to find out more on how we can help you improve project delivery with a first-class training programme.